Supporting people from CALD, migrant and refugee experiences of violence

 - Culture includes a person’s beliefs, values, customs and religious practices and can affect how a person thinks and behaves

-- However, it is important to remember that belonging to a certain culture does not always mean following all its beliefs and traditions
+- However, it is important to remember that belonging to a certain culture does not always mean that a person follows all of its beliefs and traditions

-- To provide services that put safety first, support workers must develop cultural understanding.
+- To provide person-centred services that put safety first, support workers must develop cultural understanding.

 Understanding barriers to support